206cc/ZeroBETH/README.md

 After the string pulling action is completed, pressing the "Exit" button will return the clamp head to its initial position.

+### 3. System Shutdown Procedure

+PicoBETH uses an MCU (microcontroller) as the main controller, so it is safe to power it off directly.
+However, ZeroBETH runs a full Linux operating system, and it is strongly recommended to shut it down properly using the **"4-1 Shutdown"** option in the menu to avoid system corruption.

+Once the shutdown process is complete, the green LED on the Raspberry Pi Zero 2W board will turn off (the 2004 LCD will remain on — this is normal).
+In general, it is safe to disconnect power about 10 seconds after pressing the shutdown button.

 ---

 ## Additional Documentation (Planned)